Chorizite/Chorizite/README.md

 ## Introduction

-MagicHat serves as a plugin framework for *Asheron's Call*, allowing developers to create and manage plugins for the game.
+Chorizite serves as a plugin framework for *Asheron's Call*, allowing developers to create and manage plugins for the game.
 It provides essential tools for interfacing with the game files, rendering HTML/CSS-based interfaces, and scripting with Lua.

 ## Dependencies